huynhlam56/Rework/README.md

 # Rework - SDET Portfolio Project

-A full-stack demo app built to showcase SDET/SWE skills: a real product to test, and a real Playwright test-automation practice around it.
+A full-stack app built to showcase SDET/SWE skills: a real product to test, and a real Playwright test-automation practice around it.

 The app has two halves: